ddella/K3s-Cluster/14_Create_server_cluster.md

 # Troubleshoot

 ## Re installing K3s
-If you use etcd and try to re-install K3s, you might endup with the error message: `msg="starting kubernetes: preparing server: bootstrap data already found and encrypted with different token"`

-You need to delete the `/bootstrap` key in the database.
+If you use `etcd` outside the K3s cluster and try to re-install it, you might endup with the error message: `msg="starting kubernetes: preparing server: bootstrap data already found and encrypted with different token"`.
+The K3s unsintall script can't modify the `etcd` database if it's outside the K3s cluster.
+To fully uninstall K3s, you need to delete the `/bootstrap` key in the database.

-Prepare to connect to any etcd node.
-You need the binary `etcdctl`, the CA certificate and a client certificate and private key for the etcd cluster:
+Prepare to connect to any `etcd` node.
+You need the binary `etcdctl`, the CA certificate and a client certificate and private key for the `etcd` cluster:
 ```sh
 ETCD_NAME=k3s1etcd1
 export ETCDCTL_ENDPOINTS=https://k3s1etcd1.kloud.lan:2379,https://k3s1etcd2.kloud.lan:2379,https://k3s1etcd3.kloud.lan:2379